 Sir Robert himself bequeathed a magnificent library.
 This was for the benefit of the people of Hong Kong.

 I found myself staring at a variety of mummies and their sarcophagi…

 …and ancient coffins, together with their carved escorts to the underworld.

-It seemed that our ancestors were as fascinated as we are today with the ancient burial chambers and their contents – and what these reveal about lives hard to imagine from our time.
+It seemed that our ancestors were as fascinated as we are today with the ancient burial chambers and their contents – and what these reveal about lives hard to imagine from the viewpoint of our time.